-Certificates of Ascertainment should be sent to the Archivist no later than the meeting of the electors on December 17, 2012.
+Certificates of Ascertainment should be sent to the Archivist no later than the meeting of the electors in December.
 However, federal law sets no penalty for missing the deadline.

-The remaining six Certificates of Ascertainment are held for use at the meeting of the Electors on December 17, 2012.
+The remaining six Certificates of Ascertainment are held for use at the meeting of the Electors in December.

-States must make final decisions in any controversies over the appointment of their electors at least six days before the meeting of the Electors on December 17, 2012.
+States must make final decisions in any controversies over the appointment of their electors at least six days before the meeting of the Electors.
 This is so their electoral votes will be presumed valid when presented to Congress.
-The deadline for resolving any controversies is December 11, 2012.

 The Electors meet in their state and vote for President and Vice President on separate ballots.
 The electors record their